-Let’s say Andrew has $300,000 in student loans at 6.8% interest.
+Let’s say Andrew has $300,000 in federal student loans at 6.8% interest.
 He’s been a dentist for three years in New York and was paying on the graduated plan to keep his payments low.

 Right now, he’s making $120,000 with projected 3% increases in salary for the foreseeable future.
 He has no plans to own a practice.